Anthonyma0706/cell_image_denovo_molecule_generation/README.md

 # cell_image_denovo_molecule_generation

-## Deep learning De Novo molecule generation task from Cell Painting Assay (CPA) Cell Images
+## De Novo hit-like molecule generation task using Cell Painting Assay (CPA) Cell Images

 ## Notes
+This project is constitued of a CNN model and a transformer model, capturing the cell morphological features from the CPA 5-channel images via Transformer in transformer CNN then predicting/outputing the SMILES sequences using the Transformer Decoder.

 ## Requirements